 JobsOhio Board of Directors Hold Public Meeting

-JOBSOHIO BOARD OF DIRECTORS HOLD PUBLIC MEETING AT BATTELLE MEMORIAL INSTITUTE
+JOBSOHIO BOARD OF DIRECTORS MEET IN COLUMBUS FOR QUARTERLY PUBLIC BOARD MEETING

-COLUMBUS – JobsOhio’s Board of Directors held a public meeting this week at Battelle Memorial Institute in Columbus where discussion included strategic issues around the private economic development corporation’s efforts to drive job creation and capital investment in Ohio.
-This was the Board’s fourth public meeting of 2013.
+COLUMBUS – The JobsOhio Board of Directors held its quarterly public meeting yesterday at the Columbus Foundation in Columbus where it discussed a number of strategic and operational matters regarding the economic development corporation’s efforts to drive job creation and new capital investment in Ohio.

 Learn more about JobsOhio at jobs-ohio.com.